 The port city of Sunderland is in the north of England.
 It is only ten miles from the city of Newcastle and is approximately two hundred and seventy five miles from London.
-There are excellent road links and there are direct train services from Sunderland to London King’s Cross which take less than four hours.
+There are excellent road links and there are numerous train services to London which generally take less than four hours.

-Sunderland has a proud and significant history of several industries including that of ship building and was known throughout the world for this.
-The city, like many other northern areas, was also prominent in coal mining but both industries declined rapidly in the latter part of the twentieth century.
+Sunderland has a proud and significant history incorporating several industries including that of ship building and the city was known throughout the world for this.
+Like many other northern areas, Sunderland was also prominent in coal mining but both industries rapidly declined in the latter part of the twentieth century.
 Sunderlands last two shipyards closed in 1989 and the last colliery in Monkwearmouth closed in 1993 yet the site still has poignant reminders with the colliery wheel and miners statues.
 The area is now the Stadium of Light which is now home to the city’s popular football club and also hosts many prestigious events at the venue.

-Both driven and determined, Sunderland has a skilled and dynamic workforce and is renowned for its respected and specialised manufacturing sector with some big and globally respected names within the city.
-Finance, business, professional, digital, creative and software are all sectors which are also thriving.
-Sunderland was named Smart City of the Year in 2020 due to its world class digital infrastructure and expansion of skills and expertise.
+Focused and determined, Sunderland has a skilled and dynamic workforce and is renowned for its respected and specialised manufacturing sector with some large and globally respected names within the city.
+Health care, finance, professional and business, digital, creative and software are all sectors which are also thriving.
+Sunderland was named Smart City of the Year in 2020 and has world class digital infrastructure and expansion of skills and expertise.

 The University of Sunderland is a fantastic and ever popular university which excels in world leading research and excellent teaching and is in the top 50 Uk Universities compiled by the Guardian University Guide 2023.